amotali/konvektion/Workflow Process.md

 #### 3. Research

 Here, we break down tasks, ask questions, find answers, make prototypes.
-It's a bit challenging, but it prepares us for a smooth execution.
+It's a bit challenging, but it prepares us for a smooth implementation.

-#### 4. Application
+#### 4. Implementation

 Equipped with insights from our research, we turn our ideas into tangible product here.